komalashrafsyed/aptpackagecreationinstructionsmikrotik/README.md

 # Apt Tool Package Creation
-This walkthrough takes you step by step on how to create an apt package from your .NET Core 3.0 application code so that the same apt package can be easily installed on user's client machine using a simple apt-install command. it is inspired by this <a href="https://medium.com/bluekiri/packaging-a-net-core-service-for-ubuntu-4f8e9202d1e5">article</a>
+This walkthrough takes you step by step on how to create an apt package from your .NET Core 3.0 application code for a mikrotikapi based ping so that the same apt package can be easily installed on user's client machine using a simple apt-install command. it is inspired by this <a href="https://medium.com/bluekiri/packaging-a-net-core-service-for-ubuntu-4f8e9202d1e5">article</a>

 # Deployment Steps